aransena/uarm_metal/README.md

 ## ROS Topics
 There are 11 ROS topics that can be used to interact with the robot.

-Due to the serial link to the robot meaning we cannot read/write rapidly or concurrently, the package is designed to have only the required topics active at any one time.
+Due to the serial link to the robot meaning we cannot read/write rapidly or concurrently, the package is designed to have only the required topics active at any one time and manages the read/write process to avoid conflicts.
 As more topics become active, there will be more read/write requests to the robot, thus reducing the communication speed.
 Topic activity versus communication performance is discussed further later.

 Topics:
 ```